Protected: 2023-2024 Annual Report

 YPC hosts representatives from the admissions offices of various institutions, such as Columbia University, Fordham University, Howard University, and Ithaca College to speak with our juniors, seniors, and their parents about matriculating into college and address their questions about admissions processes.

-Careers and Life-Skills Initiatives
+Career and Life-Skills Initiatives

 Through workshops, internships and conferences, YPC nurtures the whole child and provides pathways to success beyond the arts.